niladi/hassio-addons/s3-backup/DOCS.md

 ```

 ### Option: `aws_access_key` (required)
-AWS IAM access key used to access the S3 bucket.
+access key used to access the S3 bucket.

 ### Option: `aws_secret_access_key` (required)
-AWS IAM secret access key used to access the S3 bucket.
+secret access key used to access the S3 bucket.

 ### Option: `bucket_name` (required)
+S3 bucket used to store backups.

+### Option: `endpoint_urls` (optional, Default: https://eu2.contabostorage.com)
-Amazon S3 bucket used to store backups.
+S3 bucket used to store backups.

-### Option: `bucket_region` (optional, Default: eu-central-1)
+### Option: `bucket_region` (optional, Default: eu2)
-AWS region where the S3 bucket was created.
-See https://aws.amazon.com/about-aws/global-infrastructure/ for all available regions.
+The Region of the s3 bucket.

 ### Option: `storage_class` (optional, Default: STANDARD)
-Amazon S3 storage class to use for the synced objects, when uploading files to S3.
+S3 storage class to use for the synced objects, when uploading files to S3.
 One of STANDARD, REDUCED_REDUNDANCY, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE.
 For more information see https://aws.amazon.com/s3/storage-classes/.

 ### Option: `delete_local_backups` (optional, Default: true)
-Should the addon remove oldest local backups after syncing to your Amazon S3 Bucket?
+Should the addon remove oldest local backups after syncing to your S3 Bucket?
 You can configure how many local backups you want to keep with the Option `local_backups_to_keep`.
 Oldest Backups will get deleted first.

 ### Option: `local_backups_to_keep` (optional, Default: 3)
 How many backups you want to keep locally?
 If you want to disable automatic local cleanup, set `delete_local_backups` to false.